 |Quality/Longevity||Designed for over 20 years of use with an industry leading warranty.
-Best service and support sets it apart from distant competitors.|
+The best service and support sets it apart from distant competitors.|

-|Design Flexibility||Full size built-in refrigratos, fully flush integrated models, infinite paneling options, vast undercounter selection.
-Even pro look for the home.|
+|Design Flexibility||Full size built-in refrigerators, fully flush integrated models, infinite paneling options, vast undercounter selection for a professional and seamless look in your home.|

 |Home Resale Value||Stellar brand recognition.
 Always mentioned in real estate listings as a differentiator.|